johnalison/WorkingPhilosophy/BookNotes/WakeUpNow.md

 - Rather than localizing yourself in the brain, you now recognize that thoughts, images, feelings, and memories actually arise in a timeless, boudaryless space.

-- The next step is to recognize that everything with exception has ultimate value and meaning because everything is not not separate from who you are.
+- The next step is to recognize that everything without exception has ultimate value and meaning because everything is not not separate from who you are.

 - If you over emphasize emptiness, you risk becoming detached, distant and uncaring.
 If you overemphasis form, you risk becoming embroiled in the dream once again.

-- The everyday world is nothing other than the lofty spiritual reality we're searching for, yet the spiritual reality doesn't;t exist in some distant abstract dimension, but inevitable and spontaneously expresses itself as the everyday world.
+- The everyday world is nothing other than the lofty spiritual reality we're searching for, yet the spiritual reality doesn't exist in some distant abstract dimension, but inevitable and spontaneously expresses itself as the everyday world.

 - Find yourself "behind" in the back of the head, rather than in the "thought factory" of the neocortex.